-Oral blood blisters can have other causes, however, especially if they happen often or do not heal.
-There are steps a person with blood blisters in their mouth can take to relieve their symptoms and promote healing.
+They can have other causes, however, especially if they often occur or do not heal.
+There are ways for a person with blood blisters in their mouth to relieve symptoms and promote healing.

 Many oral blood blisters have no known cause and appear in the mouth spontaneously.
 Other blood blisters in the mouth have fairly harmless causes, including: